All images on ObamaCareFacts.com are public domain

 President Obama may have signed the Affordable Care Act into law, but the truth is ObamaCare is the result of decades of ideas from both sides of the isle and the health care industry.
 The idea of an individual mandate was first presented by current opponents of the law the Heritage Foundation in 1989.
 ObamaCare itself was in fact modeled after "Romney Care", which is the nickname for the health care reform law implemented in the State of Massachusetts by then Governor Mitt Romney.

-ObamaCare: What is it, and What Does it Mean to American Health Care?
+ObamaCare: What is it, and What Does it Mean for American Health Care?

 So what is ObamaCare and what does it mean to you?
 There are really only a few things you need to know about the Affordable Care Act.

-The Affordable Care Act contains over a thousand pages of reforms to the insurance industry and the health care industry in order to cut health care costs and to provide affordable health insurance to all Americans.
-Despite it's length and complexity, most of the important reforms are contained within the first 140 pages.
+The Affordable Care Act contains over a thousand pages of reforms to the insurance and health care industries in order to combat rising health care costs and to provide affordable health insurance to more Americans.
+Despite it's length and complexity, most of the important reforms are contained within the first 140 pages of the law.
 Check out our summary of the many titles and sections of the Affordable Care Act.

 Before the law you could be denied coverage or treatment because you had been sick in the past, be charged more because you were a woman, be dropped mid-treatment for making a simple mistake on your application, and had little or no way to fight insurance company appeals.
 Today all Americans have access to a large number of unprecedented new benefits, rights, and protections.

-As of 2013 there are around 44 million Americans who are unable to get health insurance.
-The majority of uninsured are poor working families and those who simply cannot afford health insurance.
-One of the major things ObamaCare does is help these individuals to get health insurance through expanding Medicaid and Medicare and offering cost assistance through health insurance marketplaces.
+As of 2013 there were around 44 million Americans who went without health insurance (about 16% of the population).
+The majority of uninsured are working families and those who simply cannot afford health insurance.
+One of the major things ObamaCare does is help these individuals to get health insurance through expanding Medicaid eligibility and offering cost assistance through health insurance marketplaces.

-• Most Americans will have to have health insurance by January 1st, 2014 or pay a fee on their year-end taxes.
-Many Americans will be eligible for subsidized health insurance costing anywhere from 0% - 9.5% of their taxable income.
-Subsidized insurance can be purchased through the Health Insurance Marketplace.
+• Most Americans will have to have health insurance by 2014 or pay a per month fee on their year-end federal income taxes for every month they go without coverage.
+Many Americans will be eligible for subsidized health insurance costing anywhere from 0% - 9.5% of their Modified Gross Adjusted Income.

 The following video contains a short description of what ObamaCare is and what you need to know for 2013: